Fludem/EvoCommsJS/README.md

 # EvoCommsJS

-A Node.js service for handling multiple clocking machine communications.
-This service supports various protocols for receiving clocking times, managing employee data, and handling biometric data.
+WIP Node.js service for handling multiple clocking machine comms.
+Will be specifically for Evotime and not self install stuff.

+Will have to support various protocols for receiving clocking times, managing employee data, etc etc.

 ## Features

 - Support for multiple communication protocols
 - Employee data management
-- Biometric data handling
+- Biometric template syncing/sharing
-- Clocking time processing
-- TypeScript for type safety
+- Handling Clockings

 ## Prerequisites

-- Node.js (v14 or higher)
+- Node.js (v20or higher)
-- npm (v6 or higher)

 ## Installation